SciFiFarms/scififarms.com/pages/02.technocore/02.commands/default.md

 #### docker service ls
 This lists all the running services.
+Warning: This is often les
+# From PR
+What     they control
+ln -s
+how they work
+tips & tricks
-Warning: This is often less that the number of containers being ran.
+s that the number of containers being ran.

 Example: `docker service ls`